Prosecutors say a Va. woman killed her mother and sister. The defense says it was murder-suicide.

 Gutierrez testified that Helen “told me her sister had killed her mother.”
 He added: “She sounded very frightened and scared.
 I could hear her mouth trembling.
 She was sobbing.”

-Gutierrez testified Helen Hargan told her she didn’t know what to do because her niece, Megan Hargan’s daughter, was in the home and she didn’t know how to get the girl out.
+Gutierrez testified Helen Hargan told him she didn’t know what to do because her niece, Megan Hargan’s daughter, was in the home and she didn’t know how to get the girl out.
 Gutierrez said he told Helen Hargan to leave the home.

 More anguished phone calls followed and then silence.
 Gutierrez desperately called Helen Hargan again and again, but she never picked up.
 He eventually got a series of texts from Helen Hargan’s phone, which he testified he believed were actually sent by Megan Hargan imitating her sister.